Mark Ripple

-Mark E. Ripple, born August 30, 1967 was an American money manager, expert horse racing handicapper, and author of Handicapping the Wall Street Way.
-He was frequently sought after to pen articles, having written for American Turf Monthly, The Horse Jockey, CBS, and Southern Gaming Magazine.
-He has been featured in American Turf Monthly and Motley Fool, and has been a featured financial commentator for CBS Market Watch.
-Mark has given lectures at numerous colleges including the University of Pennsylvania, Hudson Valley Community College, and Rensselaer Polytechnic Institute.
+Mark Ripple was an American money manager, expert horse racing handicapper, and author of Handicapping the Wall Street Way.
+He was frequently sought after to write articles, having written for American Turf Monthly, The Horse Jockey, CBS, and Southern Gaming Magazine.

+He was featured in American Turf Monthly and Motley Fool, and had been a featured financial commentator for CBS Market Watch.
+Mark gave lectures at numerous colleges including the University of Pennsylvania, Hudson Valley Community College, and Rensselaer Polytechnic Institute.

+Early life and education

+Ripple was born August 30, 1967.
+After graduating from Hudson Valley Community College as a President's List Student, Ripple commenced to further his studies at Rensselaer Polytechnic Institute until he was recruited as New York State's youngest investment banker, at age 21, by Thomas James Associates of Rochester, New York.

 Career

 Thomas James Associates

-After graduating from Hudson Valley Community College as a President's List Student, Ripple commenced to further his studies at Rensselaer Polythechnic Institute until he was recruited as New York State's youngest investment banker, at age 21, by Thomas James Associates of Rochester, New York.
 He spent one year at the fledgling firm and was drafted by Merrill Lynch.